alt-romes/minblog/README.md

 the live demo:
 https://alt-romes.github.io/minblogdemo

-built with: built with vue, bulma and isomorphic-git (with lightning-fs).
+built with: built with vue, bulma and isomorphic-git (with lightning-fs). when you update a post, it will push the updated data.json to the repo.

 ## 1 - Getting started